College Boat Club: Coaching staff

 Penn has enjoyed the tutelage of many of the best rowing coaches of all time including Rusty Callow, Joe Burk, Ted Nash, Stan Bergman, Brendan Cunningham, and Hudson Peters.

 Ted Nash

 In 2004, former Penn coach Ted Nash became the first person to participate in 10 Olympic games as either an athlete or coach when he was appointed as a coach on the 2004 team in Athens.
 This is a record for any member of any US Olympic team, regardless of event or sport.
 During his first games at the 1960 Rome Olympics, Nash raced in the gold medal-winning coxless four boat.
 In 2008 he showed no signs of slowing down as he returned again to the Olympic stage in Beijing as coach of the heavyweight men's coxless pair.

-Stan Bergman

-Stan Bergman coached the Men's Heavyweight Rowing Program to numerous championships at all levels.
-He is held in extraordinary regard in the rowing community, and beyond, for his success with his crews on and off the water.